Arena shooter: History

 While the arena shooters were wildly popular in 1999 and the early 2000s, arena shooters have fallen out of popularity compared to other subgenres in the shooter genre.
 There have been attempts to release new titles in the genre with Quake Champions in 2017.
-Quake Champions now has a Battle Pass system with several content updates a year.
-As well as an e-Sports league known as the Quake Pro League.
-Ran in joint effort by both Bethesda, and Pro Gamer League (PGL).
-Epic Games also tried to bring back Unreal Tournament with a new entry, but this was put on hold shortly afterward.
+Quake Champions has a Battle Pass system with several content updates a year, as well as an e-Sports league known as the Quake Pro League, ran in joint effort by both Bethesda, and Pro Gamer League (PGL).
+Epic Games also tried to bring back Unreal Tournament with a new entry, but this was put on hold shortly afterward and was later canceled.
 The majority of arena shooters released today are by independent developers with the likes of Reflex Arena, Diabotical, and Master Arena being popular among a niche group.
-While there have been some games with "arena" elements in recent times such as Doom (2016) and Doom Eternal (2020), there have been no games in the genre released by major publishers.
+While there have been some games with "arena" elements in recent times such as Doom (2016) and Doom Eternal (2020), Ultrakill (2020) there have been no games in the genre released by major publishers.